ruuda/blog/posts/build-system-insights.md

 because only the targets that are actually needed for a build are evaluated.
 The majority of build target definitions does not even need to be parsed.

-Lazy evaluation of build definitions is a lesson I learned from Nix.
+Lazy evaluation of build definitions is a lesson I learned from [Nix][nix].
 It is what makes installing a package from Nixpkgs fast.
-Even though Nixpkgs is an expression that evaluates to a dictionary of thousands of interdependent packages (build targets), installing a single package reads very few package definitions from disk.
+Even though Nixpkgs is an expression that evaluates to a dictionary of thousands of interdependent packages (build targets), installing a single package reads very few package definitions from disk, and only the necessary parts are evaluated.
-Guix is an alternative to Nix that uses Scheme to define packages, rather than Nix’ custom language.
+[Guix][guix] is an alternative to Nix that uses Scheme to define packages, rather than Nix’ custom language.
 After pulling a new version of GuixSD (the Guix equivalent of Nixpkgs), Guix spends several minutes compiling package definitions.